BHG.com

-Fun Facts About Four-Leaf Clovers for St. Patrick's Day
+7 Fun Facts About Four-Leaf Clovers to Get in the St. Patrick's Day Spirit

-Today, four-leaf clovers are associated with St. Patrick's Day, but they appear in centuries-old legends as symbols of good luck.
+Four-leaf clovers commonly appear in centuries-old legends as symbols of good luck.
 The Druids (Celtic priests), in the early days of Ireland, believed that when they carried a three-leaf clover or shamrock, they could see evil spirits coming and have a chance to escape in time.
 Four-leaf clovers were Celtic charms, presumed to offer magical protection and ward off bad luck.
 Children in the Middle Ages believed if they carried a four-leaf clover, they would be able to see fairies, and the first literary reference to suggest their good fortune was made in 1620 by Sir John Melton.

 - There are approximately 10,000 three-leaf clovers for every "lucky" four-leaf clover.